hcts-hra/heidenc/content/bibliography.md

 Divided into two big sections, xuelei 學類and zhenglei 政類 .
 A third section, jiaolei 教類 was to follow later.
 It is announced in the table of contents.
 Excerpts of available texts, sources given.

-1901 edition Shanghai shuju上海書局 is reprint of 1898 edition.
+1901 edition Shanghai shuju 上海書局 is reprint of 1898 edition.

 Availability: 1901 edition Heidelberg SCAN in database.